django-salesforce/django-salesforce/README.rst

 But the relationship ``Owner__Name`` is not currently possible because the type of ``Owner`` is a different name (``User``).

-Along similar lines, it's not currently possible to fitler by `ForeignKey` relationships based on a custom field.
+Along similar lines, it's not currently possible to filter by `ForeignKey` relationships based on a custom field.
 This is because related objects (Lookup field or Master-Detail Relationship) use two different names in `SOQL <http://www.salesforce.com/us/developer/docs/soql_sosl/>`__.
 If the relation is by ID the columns are named `FieldName__c`, whereas if the relation is stored by object the column is named `FieldName__r`.
 More details about this can be found in the discussion about `#43 <https://github.com/freelancersunion/django-salesforce/issues/43>`__.

+**Generic foreign keys** are frequently used in SF for fields that relate to objects of different types, e.g. the Parent of Note or Attachment can be almost any type of ususal SF objects.
+Filters by `Parent.Type` and retrieving this type is now supported:

+    note = Note.objects.filter(parent_type='Contact')[0]
+	parent_model = getattr(example.models, note.parent_type)
+	parent_object = parent_model.objects.get(pk=note.parent_id)
+	assert note.parent_type == 'Contact'

+Example of `Note` model is in `salesforce.testrunner.example.models.Note`.

 Caveats
 -------